 MStatus import(const UsdPrim& prim, MObject& parent) override;

-MStatus update(const UsdPrim& prim) override;
+const UsdPrim& prim)

-MStatus tearDown(const SdfPath& primPath) override;
+const SdfPath& primPath)

 private: